 Of course, not all pets are created equally when it comes to expenses.
-According to Nuwber research, dog owners are typically better off with higher-paying jobs, which is why they probably continue to adopt dogs, the most expensive pet to keep today.
+Research shows that dog owners are typically better off with higher-paying jobs, which is why they probably continue to adopt dogs, the most expensive pet to keep today.

 How Much Does It Cost to Own a Dog?

 If you’re not careful with your dog budgeting, from the toys and treats, to the food, dog walkers and sitters, and vet visits, you can be looking at $27,074 to $42,545 over the lifetime of your canine; for cat owners, the cost is between $21,917 and $30,942.

 That’s why it’s so important to be cognizant of pet expenses and budget for the future.
 Without any personal check on your pet wallet, you can end up spending more than it costs for an average wedding today.
 The true cost to own a pet can deter you from owning another one in the future — and what fun is that?
 After all, pets make us happier and healthier — we deserve each other!

 If you’re considering ways in which you can increase your monthly savings while also balancing your pet requirements, you’ll need to establish a pet budget.
 The good news is, with a little planning, preparation, and DIY persistence, you can lower the cost of owning a dog or cat.
 Here’s how to cut those costs to the, um … bone: